-The Problem Isn’t Who Trump Has Offended — It’s Who He Hasn’t
+The Problem Isn’t Just Who Trump Has Offended — It’s Who He Hasn’t

 As Trump returns from European meetings with the illiberal leaders of Poland, Russia, and other nations — and as his team trumpets initiatives on Syria, energy, and other issues, it is sobering to consider the rocky aftermath of the previous splashy international speech, which he gave in the Middle East.

-Less than two months ago in Riyad, Trump spoke and posed alongside Saudi Arabia’s King Salman and Egyptian President Abdel Fattah al-Sisi , their three faces aglow with optimism.
+Less than two months ago in Riyadh, Trump spoke and posed alongside Saudi Arabia’s King Salman and Egyptian President Abdel Fattah al-Sisi , their three faces aglow with optimism.
 Trump had “united the entire Muslim world,” a top White House official said.
 Unlike in Europe, where Trump faced pushback, his Saudi Arabian sojourn included warm meetings with his Saudi hosts and the rulers of the Bahrain, Egypt, the United Arab Emirates, and even Qatar, among other nations.

 The “orb” photo was instantly iconic.
 But what happened next hasn’t gotten enough scrutiny.

 Just four days later in Bahrain, police arrested 286 protestors and killed five people staging a sit-in protest in the home village of the country’s top dissident cleric.
-President Barack Obama had painstakingly sought to coax Bahrain’s ruling Sunni minority to reconcile with the country’s roiling Shia communities before the host of the U.S. Navy Fifth Fleet descended into civil unrest or Iranian-backed insurgency.
+President Barack Obama had painstakingly sought to coax Bahrain’s ruling Sunni minority to reconcile with the country’s roiling Shiite communities before the host of the U.S. Navy Fifth Fleet descended into civil unrest or Iranian-backed insurgency.
 In Riyadh, Trump told Bahrain’s king, “[T]here has been a little strain, but there won’t be strain with this administration.”
 Message received.

 In Egypt, within 96 hours of the orb photo, police had locked up a rival presidential candidate and blocked dozens of websites, including Egypt’s most prominent investigative journalism project.
 For six months, Sisi had held off on signing a draconian NGO law passed by Egypt’s parliament targeting independent civil society.
-Human rights champions from Cairo to the United States Senate urged him not to sign.
+Human rights champions from Cairo to the U.S. Senate urged him not to sign.
 Eight days after meeting Trump, Sisi signed the bill into law.
 As Declan Walsh wrote in the New York Times, “Sisi has appeared emboldened by a burgeoning friendship with President Trump, who has hailed the Egyptian strongman as a ‘fantastic guy.’”
 Notably, Rex Tillerson, Trump’s secretary of state, expressed disappointment.
 But the White House’s silence spoke even louder.
 The enabler-in-chief had struck again.

 Perhaps the most complex and potentially damaging aftermath of the orb moment has been the feud between America’s Arab partners in the Persian Gulf.
 On June 5, four of the leaders who had taken the measure of Trump in Riyadh (from Bahrain, Egypt, Saudi Arabia, and the United Arab Emirates), emboldened by his uncritical embrace, launched an embargo against Qatar, which hosts U.S. Central Command.
 Many U.S. officials share some of the blockaders’ frustrations with Qatar — along with a hope that several Gulf nations can meet a higher standard on combating terrorist financing and extremist ideology.
 But the feud is already distracting U.S. partners from the fight against the Islamic State in Syria and efforts to push back against Iran —Trump’s top priorities — and creating a long-term risk to U.S. force posture as key U.S. military hosts blockade each another.
 The secretaries of state and defense have been calling for restraint and a speedy resolution.
 But not the enabler-in-chief.
 In a region of strongmen, where several days of painstaking Cabinet-level diplomacy is no match for 140 characters from the president on Twitter, Trump has repeatedly egged on the blockaders.